 Judgment is applied in determining the starting point for capitalizing internal development costs.
 However, a strong indication that the criteria in IAS 38 to capitalize these costs arises when a product obtains final approval by a regulatory authority.
 It is the clearest point at which the technical feasibility of completing the asset is proven and is the most difficult criterion to demonstrate.
 Filing for obtaining regulatory approval is also sometimes considered as the point at which all relevant criteria including technical feasibility are considered met.
 During 2019 the Company successfully completed the phase 3 trial for lupus nephritis.
-At March 31, 2020, the Company had not completed an application for regulatory approval or received regulatory approval in any market.
+At June 30, 2020, the Company had completed an NDA for regulatory approval but has not received regulatory approval in any market.
 Therefore, in management's judgment the criteria to capitalize development costs had not been met.